a124557/Roster-Analysis/README.md

 all player data into a CSV file with several metrics pertaining to player performance such as goals, assists, yellow/red cards, etcetera.

-The 'rosterchange.py' script outputs a CSV file containing information outlining all changes in roster data between two dates.
+The 'rosterchange.py' script outputs a CSV file containing information about all changes in roster data between two dates chosen by the user.
 This is done using the data saved by the 'mlsplayers.py' script locally.

-'predict-popularity.py' is a script that using a machine learning linear regression model to predict the 'Player Popularity' score based on features that are put into the model which are goals, assists, yellow/red cards.
+'predict-popularity.py' is a script that using a machine learning linear regression model to predict the 'Player Popularity' score based on features that are put into the model which are goals, assists, and yellow/red cards.